alws34/RupCS_SE_FinalProject/README.md

 # SoftwareEngineeringCourseFinalProject
-This Repo contains our Software Engineering course Final Project (Computer Science B.Sc.)
+This Repo contains our Software Engineering course Final Project as the finalized PDF file (Computer Science B.Sc.)

+In this assignment we were asked to come up with a product and create its design document from the ground up, following the principles and methods learned during the course.